nerves-networking/mdns_lite/README.md

 It recognizes the following [query types](https://en.wikipedia.org/wiki/List_of_DNS_record_types):

 * A - Find the IPv4 address of a hostname.
-* PTR - Given an IPv4 address, find its hostname.
-If, however, it receives a request domain of "_services._dns-sd._udp.local", MdnsLite will respond with a list of every service available (and specified in the configuration) on the host.
+* PTR - Given an IPv4 address, find its hostname - reverse lookup.
+If, however, it receives a request domain of "_services._dns-sd._udp.local", MdnsLite will respond with a list of every service available (and is specified in the configuration) on the host.
 * SRV - Service Locator

 If you want to know the details of the various DNS/mDNS record types and their fields,